mk0y/ai-commit/README.md

 ## Extending with New LLM Providers

-AI Commit is designed to be easily extended with new LLM providers.
+Git Sage is designed to be easily extended with new LLM providers.
 To add a new provider:

 1. Implement the `LLMProvider` interface in `services/llm-service.ts`
 2. Add your provider to the `getLLMProvider` factory function
-3. Update the `getApiKey` function in `ai-commit.ts` to handle your provider's API key
+3. Update the `getApiKey` function in `git-sage.ts` to handle your provider's API key

 ## License